nehanawar025/Red_Wine_Quality_Analysis/README.md

 # Red_Wine_Quality_Prediction_Project

-This project demonstrates a regression analysis to predict the quality of red wine based on chemical attributes.
+This project demonstrates a regression analysis to predict the quality of red wine.
+Here 'quality' is the Output column.
 It utilizes Decision Tree Regression and Adaptive Boosting Regression techniques, implements K-Fold Cross Validation for robust evaluation, and showcases various performance metrics.

 ## Features